PaulAlbert31/digits-recognition/README.md

 Yet to be done:
   - Unsupervised classification using online k-means.
     - ~~Improve the online k-means by using Kohonen maps.~~
-    - Improve the representation of the digit to make it robust to scale and rotation
+    - ~~Improve the representation of the digit to make it robust to scaling and rotation.~~
+    - Improve k-means classification by blurring th images.
 - Supervised classification using SVM
 - Supervised classification using ensemble methods
 - Reiforcement learning using online learners